 The maximum depreciation deductions for trucks and vans placed in service after 2002 are higher than those for other passenger automobiles.
-This includes vehicles such as minivans and sport utility vehicles that are built on a truck chassis.
 The maximum deduction amounts for trucks and vans are shown in the following table.

 Maximum Depreciation Deduction For Trucks and Vans